wp-plugins/backupwordpress/readme.txt

 == Frequently Asked Questions ==

 **Where does BackUpWordPress store the backup files?**

 Backups are stored on your server in `/wp-content/backups`, you can change the directory.

-**Important:** By default BackUpWordPress backs up everything in your site root as well as your database, this includes any non WordPress folders that happen to be in your site root.
-This does means that your backup directory can get quite large.
+Important: By default BackUpWordPress backs up everything in your site root as well as your database, this includes any non WordPress folders that happen to be in your site root.
+This does mean that your backup directory can get quite large.

-**What if I want I want to back up my site to another destination?**
+**What if I want to back up my site to another destination?**

 BackUpWordPress Pro supports Dropbox, Google Drive, Amazon S3, Rackspace, Azure, DreamObjects and FTP/SFTP.
-Check it out here: [https://bwp.hmn.md](http://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin)
+Check it out here: [https://bwp.hmn.md](http://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin "BackUpWordPress Homepage")

 **How do I restore my site from a backup?**

 You need to download the latest backup file either by clicking download on the backups page or via `FTP`. `Unzip` the files and upload all the files to your server overwriting your site.
 You can then import the database using your hosts database management tool (likely `phpMyAdmin`).

-See this post for more details http://hmn.md/backupwordpress-how-to-restore-from-backup-files/.
+See this guide for more details - [How to restore from backup](https://bwp.hmn.md/support-center/restore-backup/ "Go to support center").

 **Does BackUpWordPress back up the backups directory?**

 No.

-**I'm not receiving my backups by email**
+**I'm not receiving my backups by email?**

 Most servers have a filesize limit on email attachments, it's generally about 10mb.
 If your backup file is over that limit it won't be sent attached to the email, instead you should receive an email with a link to download the backup, if you aren't even receiving that then you likely have a mail issue on your server that you'll need to contact your host about.